craftcms/shopify/README.md

 ## Product Status

-Shopify Products have a status of either 'active', 'draft', or 'archived'.
+Products have a `shopifyStatus` property that contains either 'active', 'draft', or 'archived'.
 This can only be updated from the Shopify CP.

-Product elements have a status of either 'live', 'pending', or 'disabled'.
+Products have a status of either 'live', 'pending', or 'disabled'.

 - `live` - The product is `active` in your Shopify store and `enabled` in the Product edit page.
 - `pending` - The product is `draft` or `archived` in your Shopify store and `enabled` in the Product edit page.